thomashirtz/pytaurus/README.md

 # pytaurus

-Repository that provide a wrapper to use the software [Sentarurus TCAD](www.synopsys.com) with Python.
+Repository that provide a wrapper to use the software [Sentaurus TCAD](www.synopsys.com) with Python.

 ## Projects